KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

 (group-concept)=
 ### The basic group concept

-By using a group, you can quickly declare many git projects to be downloaded and built, as if you'd typed out a separate project nodes for each one.
-The [repository](#conf-repository) option is handled specially to set up where each project is downloaded from, and every other option contained in the group is copied to every project generated in this fashion.
+By using a group, you can quickly declare many projects, as if you'd typed out a separate project nodes for each one.
+Every option contained in the group is copied to every project generated in this fashion.

 ```{code-block} yaml